webiny/webiny-js/docs/CONTRIBUTING.md

 - `handler-*` are utility packages to create serverless function handlers
 - `serverless-*` are packages containing infrastructure components used to deploy your infrastructure

-`sample-project` folder is the place that simulates a project structure of a project created using `create-webiny-project`.
+`api` and `apps` folders in root of project directory are there to simulates a project created using `create-webiny-project`.
 This is your development sandbox.

 ## Prerequisites